 In most kingdoms, internal commenting is done in the kingdom gardens of OSCAR (this is the section of OSCAR dedicated to kingdom-level commenting).
 Each kingdom gets to decide which criteria to use to allow (or not) outside commenters to comment on their internal letters.

 In the next step, submissions that were approved by the decision-making authority in kingdom are sent for further, society-wide, commenting.
 This still happens in OSCAR, as a LoI.

 Commenting on internal letters of intent

 Internal letters of intent are the first step where the name and devices submissions are considered.
 It is the first phase of consideration, the winnowing (and in certain cases triage) of what has been received by the Submission Herald and fulfills the administrative requirements (forms, payment, etc.).
-In the East, commenting is done in an OSCAR-type interface.

 The goal is to give each and every submission the best possible chance to be registered or, if impossible, to discover it early enough in the process that the submitter does not have to wait for the Letter of Acceptances and Returns (LoAR) to know that there is an unsolvable problem.

 Good internal commenting also ultimately reduces the workload of the Laurel, Pelican and Wreath Sovereigns of Arms.

 Commenting on external letters of intent

 Once a submission is in the Laurel OSCAR system, members of the College of Arms will review the submission.
 Much of this review is similar to what happened in-kingdom (even more so now that most of the internal commenting is done in OSCAR already).
 During this step, the submissions are reviewed by additional knowledgeable and experienced heralds.